IMAGES and GRAPHICS have been hidden in the PRINT VIEW of this page.

 Help support the DeMoulin Museum!

-The DeMoulin Museum is supported by a not-for-profit organization through the Old Capitol Foundation.
+The DeMoulin Museum is supported by a not-for-profit organization through the Bond County Community Foundation.
 Although endorsed by DeMoulin Bros. & Co., the DeMoulin Museum is not operated by the factory.
 Your donation is important to maintaining the museum.